You have already tried the following:

 - Borrow from Family & Friends

-His Honourable Appellate Judge Zullman has made the statement that if a company is not successful, you have the obligation to ‘take it to the grave’.
-The Court will consider the position of employees, creditors, shareholders, as well as the benefit / disadvantages that would hold for the trading environment, when considering if a company should be liquidated.
-Furthermore certain formalities need to be complied with.
+His Honorable Appellate Judge Zullman has made the statement that if a company is not successful, you have the obligation to ‘take it to the grave’.
+The Court will consider the position of employees, creditors, shareholders, as well as the benefit/disadvantages that would hold for the trading environment when considering if a company should be liquidated.
+Furthermore, certain formalities need to be complied with.
 Creditors obviously have a right to oppose the liquidation.

 Our firm has handled more than a three thousand liquidations and each application was successful.